 Talk Story Saturdays encourages our communities to learn, share, and engage with each other about Hawaiian History.
 Dive deep into the Hawaiian Historical Society’s (HHS) stacks with the staff for a special insiders’ look into the rare and unique books and archival material not normally on public view.
 The hour-long tour will include: an introduction to the Hawaiian Historical Society, a curated exhibit, a chance to interact with historical material as well as an opportunity to learn how to research and access HHS’ resources.
 Guests are encouraged to ask questions and stay for reference hours until 2:00pm to conduct their own research.

-Tours take place on the first Saturday of each month from 10am to 11am with minor exceptions.
+Tours take place on the first Saturday of each month from 10am to 11am with minor exceptions, see schedule below.
 Tours reflect historical themes that embrace Hawaiʻi’s rich history and are conducted in the Hawaiian Historical Society’s Reading Room, Library & Archives.

 Tickets are $15 per individual and free with a paid membership.
 Please note members will need to pay a $5 reservation fee which is refundable upon attendance with the exception of the December 14, 2024 Talk Story.
 Seating is limited to 12 guests and registration will close once this threshold is met.
 In addition to the hour-long tour, each guest will receive a researcher’s toolkit to help with future research at the Hawaiian Historical Society.
 All funds go towards preserving the collections and to continue this educational program.